This document explains the behavior, requirements, restrictions, and billing of reservations of Compute Engine zonal resources.

 You can only attach the reservation to one single commitment.

-You can't resize or modify a reservation that is attached to a commitment.
+You can't resize a reservation that is attached to a commitment.
 Instead, see how to replace reservations that are attached to commitments.

 To learn more, see Attach reservations to commitments.